-In fact, a food supplement lawfully marketed in another Member State may be refused entry to the Belgian market on the grounds set out above, in particular in the event of "doubt as to the status of the product as a food supplement".
+In fact, a food supplement lawfully marketed in another Member State may be refused entry to the Belgian market on the grounds set out above, particularly in the event of "doubt as to the status of the product as a food supplement".

-These constraints also therefore constitute barriers to the free movement of goods within the EU in violation of articles 34 and 36 of the TFEU as they are likely to have an impact on manufacturers from other Member States already lawfully marketing their food supplements in other member states and wishing to market them in Belgium.
+These constraints also constitute barriers to the free movement of goods within the EU, in violation of articles 34 and 36 of the TFEU, as they are likely to impact manufacturers from other Member States who are already lawfully marketing their food supplements in other Member States and wish to market them in Belgium.

 Articles 34 and 36 of the TFEU prohibit indeed quantitative restrictions on imports and all measures having equivalent effects except if justified on grounds such as the protection of public health.
-However, Belgium does not justify the restriction on import on these grounds.
+However, Belgium does not justify the restriction on imports on these grounds.